denizetkar/alpha-chess/docs/current_implementation_status.md

   - Implemented using PyTorch with a dual-head architecture (policy and value heads).
   - **Input Layer**: Configured to accept 29 input planes, aligning with the `ChessEnv`'s output.
   - **Architecture**: Features an initial convolutional block and configurable residual blocks, followed by a policy head (outputting 4672 move probabilities) and a value head (outputting a single scalar game outcome).
-  - **Hardware Optimizations**: The model is designed with VRAM management in mind and supports `torch.compile` for performance.
+  - **Hardware Optimizations**: The model is designed with VRAM management in mind and supports mixed-precision training (`torch.cuda.amp`) and `torch.compile` for performance.

 - **Monte Carlo Tree Search (MCTS) (`src/mcts.py`)**:
   - Implements the four phases: Selection (using UCB), Expansion (using NN for priors), Simulation (NN value prediction), and Backpropagation.